Poltergeists, ritual murder & a live-in succubus – the 1000-year-old pub with a ghostly reputation

 The Third Angel.
 Wormwood Star Memorial Complex, Chornobyl, Ukraine.
 This angelic monument was designed by People’s Artist of Ukraine Anatoly Gaydamaka, and installed on 26 April 2011 – the 25th anniversary of the disaster – at a ceremony attended by the presidents of both Ukraine and Russia.
 The sculpture references a passage from the Biblical Book of Revelation, in which angels blowing trumpets break open the Seven Seals of the Apocalypse.
 According to this prophecy, the third angel heralds the arrival of a star called ‘Wormwood,’ which poisons the earth and waters.
-The name ‘Chornobyl’ itself is derived from the local word for the wormwood plant, which has led some Christians to believe that the 1986 disaster was foretold by the Bible.
+In local Bibles the star’s name is written as ‘Polyn’ – a word which is used here for various plants in the mugwort or Artemisia genus.
+The town itself is named after one of these plants: the species of polyn called ‘chornobyl.’
+This connection led some Christians to believe that the 1986 disaster was foretold by the Bible.

 This and the following three sites between them constitute an open-air memorial park in the centre of Chornobyl, known as the Wormwood Star Memorial Complex.